 The Division of Social Sciences and Education includes the Departments of Business, Education, History and Political Science, Psychology, Social Work and Sociology.

 Division of Natural and Mathematical Sciences

-The Division of Natural and Mathematical Sciences includes the Departments of Biology, Chemistry, Kinesiology, Mathematics and Computer Science, and Nursing.
+The Division of Natural and Mathematical Sciences includes the Departments of Agricultural Studies, Biology, Chemistry, Kinesiology, Mathematics and Computer Science, Nursing, and Occupational Therapy Assistant.

 Division of School of the Arts

 2023-2024 Chair: Lance Clark